NetherlandsDonut/MaladathChronicles/README.md

 v0.5.9
-    25.04 Added Quel'Thalas texture to the map Crafting menu is possible to open now but it's empty
+    25.04 Added Quel'Thalas texture to the map Crafting menu is possible to open now but it's empty v0.5.10
+    26.04 Fixed death of hardcore characters v0.5.11
+    27.04 Fixed starting items having amount equal to 0 Changed all prices from float to int to avoid floating point errors Added vendors with restocking supplies
+          Polished town, bank and vendor UI
+          Profession trainers now have different levels
+          Player can now split items to vendors v0.5.12
+    28.04 Added visual effect for restocking items Made items available for buyback slowly decay v0.5.13
+    29.04 Added calculating score for characters v0.5.14
+    30.04 Added ranking system
+          Introduced PVP ranks
+v0.5.15
+    02.05 Player can now learn new professions
+          Player can now learn new recipes from trainers v0.5.16
+    04.05 Added prompt for making an inn a home
+          Set starting hour to 7am
+          Fixed bank not closing on pressing ESC Current mount window added
+          Fixed silver coins being showed even when there's zero of them
 ```
 </details>